Skip to content

 and a motorcycle simply slips through the filter.

-In one-third of motorcycle accidents,
+3. In one-third of motorcycle incidents,

 the driver actually saw the motorcycle —

-but didn't register it as a threat.
+but didn't process it as a threat.

-It's like the «invisible gorilla» —
+4. It's like the «invisible gorilla» —

 40% of people miss a gorilla walking across their view